 5. That’s Interesting.
 Tell Me More

 That’s interesting.
-Tell me more from Pritchard Ministries: Let’s face it, our kids are going to come to us with hard things sometimes.
+Tell me more: Let’s face it, our kids are going to come to us with hard things sometimes.
 Rather than panic, and make them instantly feel like they have made the wrong choice in coming to us, let’s practice saying this in a calm voice ahead of time.